CoMat: Aligning Text-to-Image Diffusion Model with Image-to-Text Concept Matching: Experiment

 \subsection{Qualitative Results}

 Fig. \ref{fig:demo2} presents a side-by-side comparison between CoMat-SDXL and other state-of-the-art diffusion models.
 We observe these models exhibit inferior condition utilization ability compared with CoMat-SDXL.
 Prompts in Fig. \ref{fig:demo2} all possess concepts that are contradictory to real-world phenomena.
-All the three compared models stick to the original bias and choose to ignore the unrealistic content (\eg, waterfall cascading from a teapot, transparent violin, robot penguin, and waterfall of liquid gold), which causes misalignment.
+All the three compared models stick to the original bias and choose to ignore the unrealistic content (e.g., waterfall cascading from a teapot, transparent violin, robot penguin, and waterfall of liquid gold), which causes misalignment.
 However, by training to faithfully align with the conditions in the prompt, CoMat-SDXL follows the unrealistic conditions and provides well-aligned images.

-The result of user study is detailed in Appendix \ref{supp:user_study} and more visualization results are shown in Appendix \ref{sup:more_qualitative}.
+The user study result and more visualization result is detailed in Appendix \ref{supp:user_study} and \ref{sup:more_qualitative_tobaseline}.